Step 7

 What you're about to do

-Install your app's dependencies and start it running.
+Start your app running.
 By the end of this page, your app will be live in your browser.

 Why it matters